Can I log in to Adobe Stock and download the images myself?

 We try to follow the changes and issues in the Print-on-Demand communities and have seen the issue of pixel for pixel copies coming up quite a bit.
 We would gladly provide any documentation necessary to help file an infringement report.
 Simply send an email to [email protected].

-Providing a copy of the original request and the completed design email have been enough for other clients to both protect their designs and fight claims against them.
+Providing a copy of the original request and the completed design email have been enough for other customers to both protect their designs and fight claims against them.

 Do let us know if we can gather information about any specific design to help you file a report and have these designs taken down.